serafimkvashnin/serafimkvashnin.github.io/privacy-policy/submarine/index.md

 ---
 layout: page
-title: Privacy Policy for Submarine by Sima Games
 ---

+# Privacy Policy for Submarine by Sima Games

 At Sima Games, we take your privacy very seriously.
 This Privacy Policy is designed to explain how we collect, use, and protect your personal information in relation to our game, Submarine.